victorcodess/blog/clvf7vqfs000o09kxewb5c7rz.md

 ## Obtaining Google Maps API key

 To use Google Maps features within your React application, you'll need to obtain an [API key](https://developers.google.com/maps/documentation/javascript/get-api-key) from the Google Cloud Platform (GCP).
-They have several API’s to use with the Maps API but for now, we’ll need just the `Maps Javascript API` to get started for the map.
+They have several API’s to use with the Maps API but for now, you’ll need just the `Maps Javascript API` to get started for the map.
 So ensure that the `Maps Javascript API` is enabled in your console.

 **Steps to Acquire an API Key:**